EB2 Current Priority Date India 2026: Wait Times

 • »

-Under current conditions, many recent EB-2 India filers should still expect a wait measured in well over a decade unless they can move to a faster category, retain an earlier priority date, or benefit from future legislative or quota changes.
+Many recent EB-2 India filers should still expect a wait measured in well over a decade unless they can move to a faster category, retain an earlier priority date, or benefit from future legislative or quota changes.

-The EB2 priority date works like a ticket number.
+The EB-2 priority date works like a ticket number.
 Your number is your priority date, the date USCIS received your I-140 petition.
 The government only processes a fixed number of tickets per year.
 Your green card can't be issued until your number is called.

-As of early 2026, the Final Action Date for EB2 India sits at April 1, 2013.
+As of early 2026, the Final Action Date for EB-2 India is April 1, 2013.
 Only applicants who filed before April 2013 can currently receive green card approvals.
 If you filed in 2016, 2019, or even 2021, you're still years from the front of the line.
 Beyond Border works with hundreds of Indian professionals navigating this exact situation, helping them build strategies that work within a structurally broken system.
 The full EB2 green card requirements and process timeline for 2026 explains every stage from petition to approval.

 Not sure where your priority date stands right now?
 Use this priority date tracker to monitor the Visa Bulletin monthly and understand exactly when your window might open.